 - Pana is hectic, busy and noisy at all times of the day and night

-- Selina Atitlan: an upper-scale hostel right on the shores of the lake with fantastic volcano views.
-Like all Selina hostels, itโs a great place for digital nomads with reliable wifi and a co-working space.
-There are dorms and private rooms that are a little on the pricey side (again, like all Selinas!) but the decor, design and amenities are worth it.
+- Socialtel: an upper-scale hostel right on the shores of the lake with fantastic volcano views.
+As a former Selina hostel, it’s a great place for digital nomads with reliable wifi and a co-working space.
+There are dorms and private rooms that are a little on the pricey side but the decor, design and amenities are worth it.
 There is a pool, a great restaurant and a beach club on-site.

 - Dreamboat Hostel: the best-rated hostel in Pana, Dreamboat has a fun, social vibe with a pool, rooftop bar, on-site restaurant, communal kitchen and calendar of social activities.
-It lacks the lakeside location and uninterrupted views of Selina, but itโs more affordable.
+It lacks the lakeside location and uninterrupted views of Socialtel, but it’s more affordable.

 - Hotel Atitlan: by far the nicest hotel in Panajachel, Hotel Atitlan has uninterrupted views of the lake and volcanoes as well as a huge swimming pool to soak up the vista.
 The rooms are sophisticated and tastefully decorated with nods to the Indigenous Maya culture and the service is excellent.